-As part of the restructure, the Note holders provided an additional £500,000 funding that has been placed in the Reserve Account (see "liquidity risk" below), increasing the overall principal amount held to £2,197,250.
+As part of the restructure in 2011, the Note holders provided an additional £500,000 funding that has been placed in the Reserve Account (see "liquidity risk" below), increasing the overall principal amount held to £2,197,250.
 The additional funds are made available to the Company should it have insufficient funds available to cover its operating expenses.
 The Company's only source of income following the closure of the GIC account is from interest earned on its bank accounts.
-Should the £100,000 becomes due for repayment at the end of the structure out of available funds, but only after all other payments have been made, including the £1,697,250 provided by BOS, currently held in the Reserve Account.
+Should the funds be used they will be replenished in future periods from any shared appreciation earned.
+The £500,000 becomes due for repayment at the end of the structure out of available funds, but only after all other payments have been made, including the £1,697,250 provided by BOS, currently held in the Reserve Account.